chensy618/HoneyFarm/README.md

      ```bash
      docker-compose up -d
      ```
+  3. Run SNARE
+     The SNARE service requires a separate setup.
-  3. To run SNARE, navigate to the /tanner directory and execute the same build and run commands as described above.
+     Navigate to the /tanner directory and run the same commands:
+     ```bash
+     cd tanner
+     docker-compose build
+     docker-compose up -d
+    ```
+* **Notes:**
+  * Use `docker-compose logs -f <service_name>` to view logs for a specific service.
+  * Use `docker-compose stop` to stop all containers.
+  * Make sure all required ports are available before starting the services.

 ## ⚙️ Configuration Guide

 This section explains how to adjust **honeypot settings**, **network rules**, and **data sinks** for the current `docker-compose.yml`.